Speakers

 Trygve B. Leergaard

-Institute of Basic Medical Sciences, University of Oslo, Oslo, NorwayWill talk about:
+Institute of Basic Medical Sciences, University of Oslo,

 Navigating the rodent brain by digital atlasing